shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 </p>

 ### Encoder
-The encoder in the VQ-VAE2 model compresses the input image into a lower-dimensional latent space, capturing essential features while reducing redundancy.
+The encoder in the VQ-VAE2 model compresses the input image into a lower-dimensional latent space, effectively capturing essential features while minimizing redundancy.
 This structure functions similarly to a convolutional neural network, where the top and bottom layers are responsible for preserving different levels of detail.
 The top level retains fine-grained details, while the bottom layer captures coarser, more general image features.
 By encoding these varying levels of detail, the encoder allows the model to retain a rich, multi-scale feature representation, which supports the decoder in reconstructing detailed images from these compressed embeddings.

 ### Vector Quantiser
-The vector quantiser plays a crucial role by discretizing the latent representations produced by the encoder.
+The vector quantiser plays a crucial role by discretising the latent representations produced by the encoder.
 This step converts continuous feature embeddings into discrete codes by mapping each encoded feature to the nearest codebook vector.
-This quantization process introduces a structured, discrete representation of the image, enabling the model to build a more consistent and learnable latent space.
-By constraining the latent space to a set of fixed vectors, the vector quantiser enhances the generative capability of the model: it allows the decoder to reconstruct images based on a consistent and organized set of features, which aids in producing realistic images with variations learned from the training data.
+This quantisation process introduces a structured, discrete representation of the image, enabling the model to build a more consistent and learnable latent space.
+By constraining the latent space to a set of fixed vectors, the vector quantiser enhances the generative capability of the model, allowing the decoder to reconstruct images based on a consistent and organised set of features, which aids in producing realistic images with variations learned from the training data.

 ### Decoder
-The decoder reconstructs the compressed, quantized representations from the vector quantiser back into the original image dimensions.
-Utilizing transposed convolutional layers, the decoder progressively rebuilds the image, starting from the coarser details and then refining finer structures.
+The decoder reconstructs the compressed, quantised representations from the vector quantiser back into the original image dimensions.
+Utilising transposed convolutional layers, the decoder progressively rebuilds the image, starting from the coarser details and then refining finer structures.
 The dual-layer architecture of the decoder mirrors the encoder, where the top layer focuses on decoding high-level structural information, and the bottom layer reconstructs lower-level details.
 This dual-path approach allows the decoder to effectively reconstruct the image while preserving key details, leading to high-quality outputs that reflect the model’s learned structure from the latent space.

 ### Loss
 <p align="center">
   <img src="https://github.com/farhaan-r/COMP3710-Project/blob/topic-recognition/recognition/VQVAE_s4803279/Results/loss_eq.PNG" alt="Loss Equation">
 </p>

 The VQ-VAE2 model’s loss function consists of three primary components: reconstruction loss, codebook loss, and commitment loss.
 The reconstruction loss measures the pixel-level difference between the input and reconstructed images, guiding the model to preserve as much of the original image detail as possible.
 The codebook loss encourages the encoded features to closely match the nearest discrete vector in the codebook, ensuring that the latent representation remains compact and consistent.
-Finally, the commitment loss penalizes the encoder if its output drifts too far from the discrete codebook values, thereby encouraging tighter alignment between the continuous encoder output and the discrete embeddings.
+Finally, the commitment loss penalises the encoder if its output drifts too far from the discrete codebook values, thereby encouraging tighter alignment between the continuous encoder output and the discrete embeddings.
 A commitment cost weight of 0.25 balances the strength of this alignment.
 Together, these loss terms enable the model to compress input images effectively while reconstructing high-quality outputs that align with the learned discrete representation.

 ### Preprocessing
 For this project, the dataset comprised 12,660 medical images, partitioned into 11,460 for training, 660 for validation, and 540 for testing.
 Each image was resized to a standard 256x128 resolution to ensure uniformity across inputs.
 Although no data augmentation was applied due to the controlled nature of the medical images, images with dimensions differing from the target size were resized, ensuring that input shape remained consistent.
 In terms of class imbalance, the dataset does not have explicitly defined classes, as the model is trained on grayscale medical imaging data where each sample represents similar anatomy.
 This homogeneity helps the model learn relevant feature structures, though it also limits exposure to variations outside this dataset.
 Overall, these preprocessing steps allowed for consistent input handling and effective training of the VQ-VAE2 model without introducing biases from class imbalances.